FANMISUA/oadb_webtool/README.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.

 PostgreSQL folder: scripts and data for database.

 OADB_Webtool Folder: code for web tool.

-To get a local copy up and running follow these steps.
+Follow the instructions to install tools and run the scripts to set up the webtool for opioid agonist/antagonist database.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-PostgreSQL, NodeJS are required tools.
+PostgreSQL, NodeJS are required tools you need to set up the database and webtool and the instructions on how to install them.

 PostgreSQL version: 13.4